I get asked quite a bit why am I not using Society6, Redbubble, and other Print On Demand type of vendors? They make it so easy to use, right?

 Profit Margin Analysis Video and Worksheet

-Here is a video that breaks down my financial analysis of why I choose Etsy + Gooten or Printify or Printiful over Society6, Redbubble, Fine Art America and Zazzle.
-(I’ve included this spreadsheet below and it is also part of the 4 Day Free Challenge to Create Passive Income Using Your Artwork.
+In the above video, you'll see the breakdown of the financial analysis of why I choose Etsy + Gooten or Printify or Printiful over Society6, Redbubble, Fine Art America, and Zazzle.
+(I've included this spreadsheet In the Positive Painters.)

 #2 Reason to Choose a Print On Demand Vendor - Product Quality